 Estate planning is the process by which you can arrange for what happens to your personal estate – via legally binding written instructions – if you become too disabled to work or finally reach that inevitable stage of human life: death.

 Personal estate planning isn’t something that you should consider doing when you’ve reached old age; it ought to be a long-term process of creating a dynamic plan that is continuously adapting to changing circumstances in your life as well as changes in law.

-The Idaho Falls estate planning attorneys at MZJ – specifically Blake M. Murray and Alan F. Johnston – can help you establish an estate plan that will ensure your estate is distributed to the desired parties – individuals, organizations, or both – while limiting interference from the state.
+The estate attorneys at MZJ – specifically Blake M. Murray and Alan F. Johnston – can help you establish an estate plan that will ensure your estate is distributed to the desired parties – individuals, organizations, or both – while limiting interference from the state.

 What Constitutes A Personal Estate?